faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 Note, this also appears as the value for register `r0` (often this is the case)

-This is higher than the XBMC app binary image range, and lower than the `dyld` range according to the binary images section of the Crash Report.
+This is higher than the XBMC app binary image range, and lower than the `dyld`\index{command!dyld} range according to the binary images section of the Crash Report.

-This address must be mapped in, but we do not know what segment it is mapped into from the Crash Report.
+This address must be mapped in, but we do not know what segment\index{memory!segment} it is mapped into from the Crash Report.

 We can see this application can dynamically configure.
 From the backtrace we see:
 ```